There Are No Ghosts at the Grand

-There Are No Ghosts at the Grand is an upcoming cozy simulation adventure video game developed and published by Friday Sundae.
+There Are No Ghosts at the Grand is an upcoming video game developed and published by Friday Sundae.
 It will be released in 2026 for Windows and Xbox Series X/S.

 Gameplay

-There Are No Ghosts at the Grand is a first-person cozy simulation adventure game.

 During the day, the player is tasked to renovate a decrepit hotel using various cleaning tools.
 After nightfall, the player fights against ghosts, using the cleaning tools as weapons.
 The tasks are assisted by an 'AI DIY Assistant Robert C MacBrushy, a Scottish paintbrush who talks to the player.

 Players progress through the game by cleaning up rooms, finding hidden secrets and solving puzzles.
 Characters are also noted to have their own distinct songs related to their own storyline, and the game boasts a soundtrack featuring British Ska, Punk and Wartime Jazz.
 Songs are an involved part of the story with players able to alter verse with their own lyrics in duets.

 The game also features a small open world with the player able to traverse the various locations freely and explore, but with the hard time limit of 30 days and 30 nights players must choose carefully what they choose to prioritise.